ducktordanny/vtm-eslint-presentation/slides.md

-# ESLint Plugins, rules and create your own
+# ESLint: Plugins, rules and create your own

 ---